-- (1) An agency or Minister may refuse a request for access to a document if: - (a) all reasonable steps have been taken to find the document; and - (b) the agency or Minister is satisfied that the document: - (i) is in the agency's or Minister's possession but cannot be found; or - (ii) does not exist.
+- (1) An agency or Minister may refuse a request for access to a document if: - (a) all reasonable steps have been taken to find the document; and - (b) the agency or Minister is satisfied that the document:

+- (i) is in the agency's or Minister's possession but cannot be found; or - (ii) does not exist.

-The MyGov Strategy Branch conducted searches of the department's records.
+The Telephony Services Projects Branch conducted searches of the department's databases.
 This Branch did not identify any documents matching the description in your request.
+I undertook further consultations with this Branch and was informed that there is no technical documentation that details the reasons why no outbound caller ID is displayed.